threefoldfoundation/info_cloud/src/evdc/evdc_digibyte.md

 # How to Deploy Digibyte Node on eVDC

-Through our partnership with the DigiByte Foundation, we empower the DGB community with a decentralized cloud infrastructure to deploy DigiByte nodes and help secure and expand the DGB network across the geographical edges.
+Our partnership with the DigiByte Foundation empowers the DGB community with a decentralized cloud infrastructure to deploy DigiByte nodes and help secure and expand the DGB network across the geographical edges.

 - Anyone can contribute and build upon the DigiByte Blockchain using the ThreeFold P2P cloud and its developer tools that provide significant advantages over centralized cloud providers.
 - Thousands of people are running DigiByte software all across the planet.